-(formerly ASL 101: American Sign Language I)

-American Sign Language (ASL) is the sign language most deaf people use when communicating among themselves.
-This course utilizes six-unit sequences.
+(formerly ASL 101: American Sign Language I) American Sign Language (ASL) is the sign language most deaf people use when communicating among themselves.
 Students will learn grammatical features, vocabulary and conversational skills including expressive and receptive skills of ASL.
 In addition, students will learn the culture of the deaf community, the history of ASL and the relationship of ASL to other forms of signing.
 Class: 3 hours per week.
-(Fa,Sp) 3 credits.
+(Fa,Sp) 3 credits